Passport Photo Dimensions - Complete Measurement Guide

 Check the crop area first

-Make sure the face is centered and the square frame is not stretching the head.
+Make sure the face is centered and the portrait frame is not stretching the head.
 The top of the head and the shoulders should fit naturally inside the crop.

 - 2